PrimaveraDeveloper/lithium/howto/howto-receive-webhooks.md

 > The callback endpoint should return `HttpStatusCode.Ok` to indicate to the publisher that the webhook was processed successfully.

+> `WebhookHeaders` and the `GetWebhookHeaders()` and `ReadWebhookPayloadAsStringAsync()` extension methods for `HttpRequest` are available in the `Primavera.Hydrogen.AspNetCore.Webhooks` namespace.

 ## Subscribing the webhook

 The publisher microservice provides an endpoint that allows subscribing multiple webhooks in one operation.

-You can invoke directly but you can also use the microservice's client library to subscribe webhooks.
+You can:

+- Invoke this endpoint directly (e.g. `HttpClient`).
+- Use the microservice's client library (like in the following example).
+- Use the generic `WebhooksSubscriptionsClient` available on [Rest.Client](../ref/hydrogen-2.0/Rest.Client.md).

 Here's an example: